 During the evaluation, the eye doctor will check for things like:

 - Farsightedness, nearsightedness, astigmatism and/or presbyopia

 - Optic nerve and eye pressure tests to spot glaucoma

 It’s also important to be on the look-out for any changes in your vision.
 If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Rhodes.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
-West Houston Eye offers comprehensive eye exams in West Houston, Texas, and will be happy to answer any questions you may have about ways to maintain healthy vision.
+Eye Shop offers comprehensive eye exams in West Houston, Texas, and will be happy to answer any questions you may have about ways to maintain healthy vision.